ogsevko/ogsevko/README.md

 <div align=center>
   I am a dedicated web developer, specializing in back-end technologies, with 4 years of professional experience.<br> Programming is my passion and I try to do my best every time I take on a new task.
 I enjoy learning new stuff<br>
   and solving complex problems.
-My primary commercial experience lies in JavaScript, TypeScript and Node.js, particularly<br>
+My primary commercial experience lies in JavaScript, TypeScript and Node.js (Moleculer.js, NestJS)<br>
-  utilizing the Moleculer.js framework.<br>
 </div>

 <br>